ldeck/spin-flow/README.md

 You'll notice that there is no real distinction at this point between a feature being spun into the primary branch or a release.
 The primary difference is quality assurance.

+#### RELEASE TAGGING ####

+Using a tag to identify a release candidates might be appropriate where documentation is external to the repository (shudder the thought, here's looking at you Confluence).

+    master
+    0—0—0------0—0—————0
+                 \
+                  0
+                  candidate/1.2.3

+If the candidate passes validation, tag the release and remove the candidate tag.
+If the candidate fails validation, remove the tag which allows a new candidate to be identified.

+    master
+    0—0—0------0—0—————0
+                 \
+                  0
+                  release/1.2.3

 ## Contributions ##

 Contributions are more than welcome.
 If you have suggestions on how to simplify and solidify the process further that'd be fantastic.